lrnv/Copulas.jl/README.md

 # What is this package ?

+**Warning: This is fairly untested and experimental work and the API might change without notice.**

 This packages aims at bringing into native Julia most of the standard copula features: random number generation, fitting, construction mutlivariate distributions that are copula-based, etc. while complying with the `Distributions.jl` API.

 Usually, people that use and work with copulas turn to R and not Julia to work, because of the amaising package `copula` that is available there.